 Guidance for grocery stores to minimize the spread of COVID-19

 As an essential business, grocery stores can play an important role in protecting their employees and customers from COVID-19 by following these recommended personal and environmental hygiene practices.
+All grocery stores must meet the operational standards put forth by the WA Dept. of Health (DOH).
+View DOH Guidance for grocery stores.

 - Apply the social distancing recommendations to any lines that form inside or outside of the store.
 In areas of high-volume traffic, utilize spacing tools for checks and lines.
 Put tape on the floor to keep customers adequately spaced.